 [Further research by Rusbult and Martz (1992) noted that feelings of commitment may persist even with low levels of satisfaction, as long as alternatives are low and investment is high.
 For example, the pair interviewed women in a domestic violence shelter on the three commitment factors and predicted whether each would return to their abuser.
-Even though the majority of women were unsatisfied with their high-cost, low-benefit relationships, those that continued to feel committed to their partner cited few alternatives and felt they had a lot invested in it.]
+Even though the majority of women were unsatisfied with their high-cost, low-benefit relationships, those who continued to feel committed to their partner cited few alternatives and felt they had a lot invested in the relationship.]

 This model appears to hold for both homosexual and heterosexual relationships (Duffy & Rusbult, 1986); accounts for commitment in both dating relationships and marriage (Rusbult, 1983; Rusbult, Johnson, & Morrow, 1986); and predicts commitment to friendships as well (Rusbult, 1980).

-Overall, individuals who invest in a partner of any kind, see few alternatives to getting their needs met, and are (at least sometimes) satisfied with the exchange, come to depend on that partner to meet their needs—and ultimately commit to them.
+Overall, individuals who invest in a partner of any kind, see few alternatives to getting their needs met, and are (at least sometimes) satisfied with the exchange come to depend on that partner to meet their needs—and ultimately commit to them.

 So Why Don't Modern Men or Women Commit?

 Interdependence Theory helps explain why individuals in modern society may often be reluctant (or unmotivated) to commit.
-And recent social changes have altered the modern romantic landscape.
+Recent social changes have altered the modern romantic landscape.
 We know that women's empowerment movements have reduced women's dependence on romantic relationship partners, especially for economic, childcare, and social support needs.
 This is undoubtedly a benefit to women who felt pushed to accept unsatisfying or even abusive relationships (as studied by Rusbult and Martz, 1992), but it has had repercussions on women's motivation to commit to potentially healthier relationships as well.

-Rusbult notes that alternatives and investment are two key components to relationship commitment.
+Rusbult notes that alternatives and investment are two key components of relationship commitment.
 Women with extensive relationship alternatives—whether flings, careers, or social support—may be less motivated to commit to a single romantic relationship.
 Similarly, individuals with energy devoted to multiple projects may find themselves less committed to their romantic lives.

 Men have had to cope with these social changes, too.
 As women become more focused elsewhere, men face higher potential costs and threats in committed relationships, particularly regarding divorce, child support, and domestic behavior.
 For some men, modern relationships offer fewer benefits and higher costs, resulting in less motivation to commit.
 Such men may begin to explore relationship alternatives.
 As other researchers note, some men choose to meet their sexual and emotional needs with pornography and video games.
 Others may pursue multiple noncommittal relationships and friends-with-benefits, rather than risk the costs of deeper commitments.

 Equal, independent, and homogenous partnerships may offer social benefits but fall short of the satisfaction and commitment experienced in mutually-interdependent and complementary relationships.
-Ultimately, when both partners truly need each other in complementary ways, invest in each other's well-being, and de-prioritize alternatives, satisfaction and commitment are more likely to result.
+Ultimately, when both partners truly need each other in complementary ways, invest in each other's well-being, and de-prioritize alternatives, satisfaction, and commitment are more likely to result.

 How to Increase Commitment

-If you are feeling stuck in a noncommittal relationship (or not motivated for a deeper relationship yourself), take heart: It may not your fault.
+If you are feeling stuck in a noncommittal relationship (or not motivated for a deeper relationship yourself), take heart: It may not be your fault.
 Societal changes have sometimes made romantic commitments less appealing in general, no matter your specific attributes as a person.
-Nevertheless, although you can't please everyone, there are things you can do to make a romantic commitment more likely and appealing to others, if you so desire.
+Nevertheless, although you can't please everyone, there are things you can do to make a romantic commitment more likely and appealing to others if you so desire.

 Simply follow the three main factors of interdependence theory:

 - Be satisfying.
 Consider your partner's needs and strive to create pleasant exchanges.
 Also, keep up your physical appearance and positive personality, and share your unique features and skills with your partner.
 Further, people tend to shy away from relationships that are primarily punishing, so strive to make your relationships rewarding to your partner.
-More significant commitments may require contracts or prenuptial agreements; nevertheless, increasing satisfaction in these ways can improve commitment and reduce infidelity.

 If you are so inclined, there are things you can do to increase commitment with your partners.
-Specifically, it is important to find a partner who is compatible, who is not overly-focused on alternatives to a relationship, and can come to depend on what you have to offer.
+Specifically, it is important to find a partner who is compatible, who is not overly focused on alternatives to a relationship, and who can come to depend on what you have to offer.
 Then, find ways to satisfy their needs with minimal costs, while letting them invest in your needs and the relationship too.
 Over time, this approach may mitigate some of the difficulties with modern relationships, creating a mutually satisfying, committed exchange.

 © 2015 by Jeremy S. Nicholson, M.A., M.S.W., Ph.D.
 All rights reserved.